SCIENCE WITH THE AMOEBA SISTERS

 9/6/2019

 YouTube.
-We're so grateful to have a platform where we can share our work, and the platform also helps (partially) with supporting our work so we can continue to create.
+As edu creators, we are grateful for the platform where we can share our work, earn from our work, and continue to create!
 A while back, we wrote a post about tips for viewers using YouTube to watch edu videos.
 We wanted to update and expand on that based on what we've learned over the years.
+We try to keep this updated.

-2- Captions/subtitles on edu videos can be available in different languages!
+1- Captions/subtitles on edu videos are also available in different languages!

 Picture